Translation to Contemporary Philosophy and Professional Practice Model

 The findings of a second more comprehensive discursive study of the nurses' ideas and practice, incorporating a wider historical data base, were published (Meehan 2012).
 From the data three categories; human person, an infinite transcendent reality and health, were judged to primarily concern philosophical assumptions underlying nursing practice.
 Four categories, with a total of eighteen subcategories, were judged to primarily concern attitudes and actions of skilled nursing practice and were translated into concepts and dimensions of practice.
 Thus the 19th century nursing system was translated into a 21st century nursing philosophy and professional practice model.

 Thus, Careful Nursing became the Careful Nursing Philosophy and Professional Practice Model© (Careful Nursing).
 Beginning in 2006 and particularly since 2012 Careful Nursing has been used in nursing education in Ireland and New Zealand and implemented in practice in Ireland and the USA.
-Findings of a pilot implementation project in Ireland showed that overall, nurses perceived that implementation of the model had a very positive impact on their delivery of patient care and enhanced the quality of their nursing practice; details of this study are awaiting publication.
+Findings of a pilot implementation study in Ireland showed that overall, nurses perceived that implementation of the model had a very positive impact on their delivery of patient care and enhanced the quality of their nursing practice; details of this study are awaiting publication.

 In August 2014 nurses concerned with the model held a half-day meeting chaired by the Careful Nursing philosophy advisor, Dr. Mette Lebech of the Department of Philosophy at the National University of Ireland Maynooth, for discussion and clarification of the philosophical assumptions .
 Discussion of the philosophy led to identifying the philosophical assumptions as principles and specifying two of these more clearly.
 Human person became the nature and inherent dignity of the human person, and infinite transcendent reality becaome infinite transcendent reality in life processes